Spiros07/mtg_scraper/README.md

 ## Content

-There are 3 main scripts in this repo.
-One, the mtg_scraper.py that extracts the info for every card in the MTG database and then continues by extracting the price for every card, a second, mtg_img_craper.py that downloads the images for every card and stores them on a bucket in AWS and a third, data_cleaning.py that cleans the data.
-The chromedriver.exe that is used is also in this repo and the libraries you will need to run it are:
+There are 5 scripts in this repo.
+1. scraper_classes.py contains the classes used to scrape the info of every card.
+2. card_data.py scrapes the info from every card in the sets chosen (all or part).
+3. mtg_prices_scraper_function.py scrapes the prices of every card in the game.
+4. combine_data.py combines info and prices.
+5. data_cleaning.py cleans the data and saves everything in a .csv file in the repo there are also the chromedriver.exe that is used to run those files.
+The libraries needed are:
 * selenium
 * math
 * time